Students take three required courses, three core electives focused on humanitarian assistance, and two electives of their own choosing.

-The capstone is a unique opportunity for students to work long and hard—longer than one usually can in professional life, and with more intellectual freedom and rigor—on an issue that they are passionate about.
+The capstone is a unique opportunity for students to work on an issue that they are passionate about matched with a faculty advisor who will help guide them through the process.
 Students draw on their learning at Tufts and previous humanitarian experiences to develop this comprehensive written study.
-The specific format of the final product is flexible to allow students to achieve their pedagogical aims for the study.
+The format of the final product is flexible to allow students to focus on their specific aims for the study.
 Each student is matched with a faculty advisor who will help guide them through the process.

 Capstone projects by past MAHA students are available at the Tufts Digital Library website.